zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks.md

 # Benchmarks

-Due to their nature, homomorphic operations are obviously slower than their clear equivalent.
+Due to their nature, homomorphic operations are naturally slower than their clear equivalent.
 Some timings are exposed for basic operations.
-For completeness, some benchmarks of other libraries are also given.
+For completeness, benchmarks for other libraries are also given.

-All the benchmarks had been launched on an AWS m6i.metal with the following specifications: Intel(R) Xeon(R) Platinum 8375C CPU @ 2.90GHz and 512GB of RAM.
+All benchmarks were launched on an AWS m6i.metal with the following specifications: Intel(R) Xeon(R) Platinum 8375C CPU @ 2.90GHz and 512GB of RAM.

 ## Boolean